fielddaylab/lakeland/README.md

 5. Restructure speed logs.
 Old version only logged manual speed changes.
 New version logs automatic and manual speed changes with a boolean "manual" as 1 if manually changed and 0 otherwise.
 6. Add num milk/food/poop produced into the gamestate log
 7. Change num milk/food/poop produced from "since beginning of game" to "since last gamestate log"
+8. Add parameters for continue, language, audio, and fullscreen in the gamestart.
+Also now logs endgame when a player dies in addition to when a player exits the page.

 ### Event Categories
 0. [gamestate](#gamestate)